 reasons: e.g., we’re going on a blogging break; we’re reblogging and want readers to leave comments on the original post.

-To the best of my knowledge, comments can be closed only after the post is published.
-Go to your dashboard and click on Posts.
+Comments can be closed in a draft by unchecking Allow comments in the Discussion section below the post box.
+To close comments after publication, go to your dashboard and click on Posts.
 Find the appropriate post, click on Quick Edit, uncheck the box next to Allow Comments, then click on Update.

 3. Click on the Reply button when responding to